REWILD: Nature Connection and Yoga Retreat at Trasierra, in the Hills of Southern Spain

 The Nature Connection workshops by Ruby will be an opportunity to reintegrate into the natural world and feel connected to the Earth as a source of innate strength and power.
 We will walk and explore and use art, craft, breathwork and meditations as ways to move beyond the mental space and enter into a creative and connected realm, shaking off the burdens and effects of our mechanised, systemised fast-past world.

-Delicious and healthy meals will be cooked three times a day by our very special chef, who will create recipes inspired by locally sourced and seasonal ingredients.
-Each meal will be balanced to ensure you are perfectly nourished, enabling maximum enjoyment on every level.
-It is this perfect alchemy that makes every meal a feast.
+Delicious and healthy meals will be cooked three times a day by Giaconda, who will create recipes inspired locally sourced and seasonal ingredients.
+Giaconda is a very talented chef who has spent many years travelling the world gaining culinary experience.
+Her innate knowledge of food is married to her natural curiosity and passion, and it is this alchemy that makes every meal a feast.